pdubroy/til/macOS/2025-02-14-Get-image-dimensions-at-the-command-line.md

 Very useful!

-See also Simon Willison's TIL on [sips: Scriptable image processing system](https://til.simonwillison.net/macos/sips).
+You can find more documentation on the [man page](https://ss64.com/mac/sips.html).
+See also Simon Willison's TIL: [sips: Scriptable image processing system](https://til.simonwillison.net/macos/sips).